Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Technical Pacifist: He does his very best not to punch or kick normal criminals since with his level of Super Strength (which can stop a mechanized punch from an experienced killer cyborg, something that Black Panther actually struggled with), he'd probably maim them if he did.
 He starts throwing some punches and kicks during Infinity War against Thanos and his Children.

-- Teen Genius: Peter isn't quite up to Tony Stark, Bruce Banner, or Shuri's innate genius, but at fifteen years old, without any previous exposure to a lab or engineering, he managed to create a formula for his webs (the sophistication of which impressed even Tony Stark) and make them in the middle of chemistry class with supplies scrounged from the dumpster and his highschool chemistry lab.
+- Teen Genius: Peter at first doesn't quite match up to Tony Stark, Bruce Banner, or Shuri's genius, but at fifteen years old, without any previous exposure to a lab or engineering, he managed to create a formula for his webs (the sophistication of which impressed even Tony Stark) and make them in the middle of chemistry class with supplies scrounged from the dumpster and his highschool chemistry lab.
 He also created his own mechanical web shooters, is a surprisingly capable tactician, and programs and builds computers with parts from the trash in his spare time.
 In addition to this, Peter seems to excel in physics and math, and he actively participates on the Decathlon team; and after only moments of battling Falcon in Germany, he correctly deduced that Sam's wings were made of carbon fiber due to their "flexibility-rigidity ratio".
+The finale of Far From Home, where Peter builds his own most advanced suit yet suggests that Peter does have what it takes to be compared to the above three, but his ability to cultivate said genius is ordinarily hampered by a lack of resources.

 - Teens Are Short: He is a Kid Hero played by 5'8 Tom Holland and is a good bit shorter than the majority of his fellow heroes.
 Even Tony Stark is made to look several inches taller despite Robert Downey Jr. and Tom being around the same height in real life.
-He never interacts with the other team mates who are actually closer to his height (Scarlett Johansson, Jeremy Renner, Mark Ruffalo).
+He never interacts with the other team mates who are actually shorter than or closer to his height (Scarlett Johansson, Jeremy Renner, Mark Ruffalo, Elizabeth Olsen, Letitia Wright).

 - Three-Point Landing: His upgraded costume is introduced with him pulling one off.
 He thinks he could have done it a bit better.